 The Growing Need For EV Charging Stations

 When Tesla created their network of electric vehicle charging stations, they were doing so out of the necessity that had arisen in order for them to sell more vehicles.
 Tesla is a solutions based company, where problems are identified and solutions are created to solve those problems.
 The problem of climate change as a result of the overwhelming number of gas-powered vehicles on the streets of large cities worldwide was showing no sign of slowing, and as a result of identifying this growing problem Tesla decided to go into business selling electric vehicles.
 Their entire realization was that electric vehicles were not popular with drivers for a few specific reasons, each of which they could identify and create a solution for.
 As an example, in the past electric vehicles were underpowered so Tesla created a vehicle that had as much pickup as any gas-powered vehicle in mass production.
 They also realized that electric vehicles tended to not be stylish or luxurious, and solved that issue by creating a line of vehicles that is considered both luxurious and aggressive.
 Probably the most difficult issue to solve was the fact that electric vehicles were perceived as being impractical because they could not travel the same distances as gas powered vehicles in between fill ups of the fuel source, and the stations where fuel could be added were not as convenient as gas-powered drivers had grown used to.
-In order to create a higher level of vehicle sales, tesla improved the battery capacities of their vehicles to a more practical level, and also built their own network of charging stations in major metropolitan areas.
-They even went further, creating a specialized charging system that would allow for rapid charging of vehicles.
-This meant that you did not need to sit with your car for hours while being recharged, and instead could fill the entire battery to capacity in under an hour.
+In order to create a higher level of vehicle sales, Tesla improved the battery capacities of their vehicles to be more practical, and also built their own network of charging stations in major metropolitan areas.
+They even went further, creating a specialized charging system that would allow for rapid charging of Tesla vehicles.
+This meant that drivers did not need to sit with their cars for hours while being recharged, and instead could fill the entire battery to capacity in under an hour.